spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/porting-unreal-project-to-gdk.md

 # Get started: Port your own Unreal project to the GDK

+<%(TOC)%>

 As an experienced UE4 developer, you likely have a prototype or a game already.
-The GDK allows you to port it over to SpatialOS.
-This guide shows you how to kickstart your SpatialOS journey - by the end of it your game will run on a *single server-worker* on SpatialOS.
-You will be ready to start adding multiserver logic to take advantage of the distributed architecture of SpatialOS.
+The GDK for Unreal allows you to port you game over to SpatialOS.

+This guide shows you how to kickstart your SpatialOS journey - by the end of it your game will run on a *single server-worker* on SpatialOS and you will be ready to start adding multiserver logic to take advantage of the distributed architecture of SpatialOS.

 <%(Callout type="alert" message="The GDK's porting workflow is currently in pre-alpha as we improve its stability.
 We do not recommend attempting to port your Unreal game now.
 If you need to port your game, please get in touch on our [forums](https://forums.improbable.io/), or on [Discord](https://discord.gg/vAT7RSU) so we can best support you.
 We intend have a stable porting workflow in Q1 2019.
 Thanks for your patience.")%>